aslotte/aslotte.github.io/_posts/2020-10-02-announcing-mlops-net-v1-2.md

 ```

 ## Wrapping up

-There's a lot to uncover with v1.2 of MLOps.NET, and there're more features added than just the Kubernetes support.
-My hope is that you'll find this tool useful in your journey towards more reliably deploying machine learning models to production.
-Should you have any thoughts, ideas or feedback on the tool, please reach out or open an issue on the repo, that would be most welcomed.
+There is a lot to uncover with MLOps.NET v1.2, and there are more features added than just the Kubernetes support.
+My hope is that you will find this tool useful in your journey towards more reliable deployment of machine learning models to production.
+Should you have any thoughts, ideas or feedback on the tool is always welcome, please reach out or open an issue on the GitHub repo.

-Happy coding!
+Happy coding